-The engine should be tested for hydrocarbons, present in the coolant.
+The engine should be tested for carbon dioxide, present in the coolant.
 This simple test will often reveal a blown head gasket or cracked cylinder head.
 This type damage is often the result of overheating, as little as one time.
 Once hydrocarbons begin entering the coolant the engine will normally continue to overheat.
 Coolant can also leak into the cylinders, causing a rough idle or misfire.

 The longer this is allowed to occur the greater the chance of damage to the engine and other components.
-Coolant entering the exhaust can also result in damage to catalytic converters and oxygen sensors.
+Coolant entering the exhaust can also result in damage to catalytic converters and oxygen sensors

 My vehicle overheats when I am at highway speed and after driving for a long distance.
 I replaced the thermostat to no avail, any ideas?